 An illustration of the first Labor Day parade, via Wiki Commons

-Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City.
-The holiday is a result of the city’s labor unions fighting for worker’s rights throughout the 1800’s.
+Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City as a result of the city’s labor unions fighting for worker’s rights throughout the 1800s.
 The event was first observed, unofficially, on Tuesday, September 5th, 1882, with thousands marching from City Hall up to Union Square.
 At the time, the New York Times considered the event to be unremarkable.
-But 135 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
+But 137 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
 It’s also a good opportunity to recognize the hard-won accomplishments of New York unions to secure a better workplace for us today.

 The unofficial end of summer is here and many New Yorkers will celebrate the long Labor Day weekend by getting out of town for a quick getaway.
 To make things a little easier, the MTA will provide extra service on the Long Island Rail Road, Metro-North Railroad and to Staten Island on Friday, August 30 in addition to suspending all lane closures at its bridges and tunnels throughout the entire weekend.
 If you’re planning an escape, note the following service changes before you go.

 Via Run With Scissors on Flickr